Biological engineering: Online master’s degree

 - Transcripts of all previous college or university education.
 Upload unofficial transcripts in your online application.
 If you are accepted, you will be asked to provide official transcripts.

 - Statement of purpose describing your academic and career background and goals.

 - Three letters of recommendation from three people who are well-acquainted with your academic experience and can attest to your intellectual, experiential and interpersonal abilities.
 At least one of these letters must come from a professor or other academic official.
-You will supply only the names and contact details of your references; Graduate Studies will instruct them on how to upload their letters to your application.
+You will supply only the names and contact details of your references; the Graduate School will instruct them on how to upload their letters to your application.

 - Résumé or CV.

 - TOEFL or IELTS score reports for applicants whose native language is not English.

 Complete the online application

 Carefully follow the instructions on the application site.

 - Upload the above documents in the online application